-where t denotes event time (t = 0 corresponds to the month of end of compulsory maternity)leave)11, D{it}^k is an event study indicator for each month relative to the month before the end of compulsory maternity leave, λ_i^m are month of end of maternity leave fixed effects, to control for seasonality of births and \mathbf{X}i' contains a set of pre-birth individual-level controls such as age fixed effects, average earnings in the two years before the end of maternity leave and occupation.
-T_i is an indicator for whether the mother is in the treatment group, namely for whether she has the option to resign with the more generous unemployment benefits.
+where t denotes event time (t = 0 corresponds to the month of end of compulsory maternity leave), $D{it}^k$ is an event study indicator for each month relative to the month before the end of compulsory maternity leave, $\lambda_i^m$ are month of end of maternity leave fixed effects, to control for seasonality of births and $X_i^\prime$ contains a set of pre-birth individual-level controls such as age fixed effects, average earnings in the two years before the end of maternity leave and occupation. $T_i$ is an indicator for whether the mother is in the treatment group, namely for whether she has the option to resign with the more generous unemployment benefits.
 For the replacement rate reform, $T_i = 1$ if a mother ended her compulsory maternity leave between January and May 2013 and $T_i = 0$ if a mother ended her compulsory maternity leave between January and May 2012.
-For the duration reform, $T_i = 1$ if a mother ended her compulsory maternity leave between May and September 2015 and $T_i = 0$ if a mother ended her compulsory maternity leave between May and September 201412.
+For the duration reform, $T_i = 1$ if a mother ended her compulsory maternity leave between May and September 2015 and $T_i = 0$ if a mother ended her compulsory maternity leave between May and September 2014.
 Standard errors are clustered at the individual level.
 Depending on the outcome considered, I estimate the specification above on different relative time windows (up to 12 or 48 months from the end of ML).
-I omit the event time indicator at t = -1 so that the coefficients β_k measure the differential impact of the reforms in the treatment group relative to the control group with respect to the month before the end of compulsory maternity leave.
+I omit the event time indicator at t = -1 so that the coefficients $\beta_k$ measure the differential impact of the reforms in the treatment group relative to the control group with respect to the month before the end of compulsory maternity leave.

 The causal interpretation of the results relies on the assumption that there is no confounding trend in outcomes by birth cohort.
 To validate this assumption, I consider several identification checks.
-First, I show that both reforms' treatment and control groups are very similar in terms of pre-birth characteristics and pre-birth labor market outcomes.
-Table 1 shows that the treatment and control group samples defined by the replacement rate reform are balanced across a variety of characteristics, including pre-birth age, type of contract (permanent vs. temporary, part-time vs.
+First, I show that both reforms' treatment and control groups are very similar in pre-birth characteristics and pre-birth labor market outcomes.
+Table 1 shows that the treatment and control group samples defined by the replacement rate reform are balanced across a variety of characteristics, including pre-birth age, type of contract (permanent vs. temporary, part-time vs. full-time), type of occupation, gross monthly earnings, tenure in the last two years and days worked.
+Table 2 reports the same balance table for the treatment and control group samples defined by the duration reform.
+While the characteristics are generally balanced, there are two instances in which the treatment and control groups have slightly significantly different means.
+Control group mothers are somewhat more likely to be full-time workers and slightly more likely to have a permanent contract.
+As a robustness check, I estimate specification 2 using the predicted values of my outcomes of interest calculated from a regression on observable characteristics as dependent variable.

-11Figure 1 and 2 defined t = 0 as the month of birth of the child.
-Since I am interested in estimating the effects of the unemployment insurance reforms on women's choices and since the choice period for mothers starts from the end of maternity leave, from now onwards, I will define t = 0 as the month of end of maternity leave.
+&lt;sup>12Figure 1 and 2 defined t = 0 as the month of birth of the child.
+Since I am interested in estimating the effects of the unemployment insurance reforms on women's choices and since the "choice period" for mothers starts from the end of maternity leave, from now onwards, I will define t = 0 as the month of end of maternity leave.

-12All results are robust to both narrower and broader definitions of both reforms' treatment and control groups.
+&lt;sup>13All results are robust to both narrower and broader definitions of both reforms' treatment and control groups.